-DEHCR recognizes that flexibility is needed in order to best serve various homeless populations in various areas of the state.
+DEHCR recognizes that flexibility is needed to best serve various homeless populations in various areas of the state.
 Recipients and subrecipients of ESG funding must adhere to their area's HUD COC established written standards for each program type.
 If no such standards are established by the HUD COC, the recipient must develop and consistently apply written standards.
-The standards must provide a clear policy or instruction for the items listed in (24 CFR § 576.400 (e)(3)).
+All written standards must provide a clear policy or instruction for the items listed in (24 CFR § 576.400 (e)(3)) and must be approved by DEHCR.